BIsaacMedina/Auto-ON-OFF-MicroController/README.md

 connect to pc via motherboard pins. you need to measure the length you'll need from mounting it under the PSU.

+need to make a ui that interfaces with the chip to set the desired times.

 ### Time is printed for testing purposes.
 Remove before release.